 Next week, on July 1st, my native Canada will turning a sprightly 147 years old.
 For the first time in years, I get to be back on maple-soaked soil for her birthday.
-This rare occurrence has me pondering exactly what it means to be Canadian... besides the poutine and ski resorts, what makes us such a special country?
+This rare occurrence has me pondering exactly what it means to be Canadian... besides the abundance of poutine and ski resorts.

 Living as an expat and traveling abroad, you get all the cracks; - “How ya doing, EH?!" and "What's that A-Boat?!"…